axonn-ai/yalis/README.md

 ```
 All env variables prefixed by HF are used by huggingface to store it's model checkpoints. `YALIS_CACHE` is where
 YALIS stores it's checkpoints.
-If you do not set YALIS_CACHE, then models will be downloaded to your home directory, which
+If you do not set YALIS_CACHE, models will be downloaded to your home directory.
-can we undesirable.
+This can be undesirable if you have limited storage in your home directory, which is often the case on HPC clusters.

 If you are on Perlmutter, just use
 ```bash